jasylwong/CV/README.md

 - Agile/XP
 - Languages: Ruby, JavaScript, SQL
 - Testing frameworks: RSpec, Jasmine
-- Other frameworks: Rails, Sinatra, jQuery
+- Other frameworks/libraries: Rails, Sinatra, jQuery
-- Mentoring: for three students in a subsequent cohort
+- Mentoring: selected to be the mentor for two students in a subsequent cohort

 #### University of Warwick (September 2007 to July 2011)